quentinjamet/quentinjamet.github.io/index.md

 ![image]({{site.baseurl}}/img/qj_bnw.png){:width="200px"}

 ## Interests
-I am a physcial oceanographer with special interests in **ocean dynamics and its role in climate**, with a focuse on air-sea interactions, meso-to-large scales interactions and oceanic chaotic variability.
-I conduct my researches with a modelling strategy (mostly with the MITgcm so far), going from coarse resolution, idealized coupled simulations to realistic, eddy-resolving regional ensemble ocean simulations.
+I am a physcial oceanographer with special interests in **large-scale ocean dynamics**, its major sources and sinks of energy, and processes controlling its balance and its variability on climate time scales.
+I conduct my research with a modelling approach, taking advantage of the increasing computational power ressources to study the role of small scale processes on ocean climate.
+I am particularly interested in intrinsic ocean variability, air-sea interactions, cross-scale energy transfers and bottom boundary layers.